designerzen/Animated-HTML5-Banner-Advert-Boilerplate/README.md

-**Q.** Getting errors about things not being found when running node **A.** Weirdness in that the modules do not get added to dependencies so run npm install --save-dev imagemin-pngquant npm install --save-dev imagemin-jpegoptim
+**Q.** Getting errors about things not being found when running node

+**A.** Weirdness in that the modules do not get added to dependencies so run, they seem to work for most people but if you are having issues, run :

+> npm install --save-dev imagemin-pngquant
+> npm install --save-dev imagemin-jpegoptim

 ---
 Released under the [**GPL2.0 license**](http://www.gnu.org/licenses/gpl-2.0.txt).